 - Stay close to the city at Quarterdeck in Arlington.

-- Waterman’s in Rock Hall after a hike at the Eastern Neck Wildlife Refuge is one of our favorite Eastern Shore day trips.
+- Waterman’s in Rock Hall after a hike at the Eastern Neck Wildlife Refuge makes for a great Eastern Shore day trip.

 - Pick up your own at the Maine Avenue Fish Market.
 Buy them already steamed or get them while they’re still alive to cook at home.

-While the picking season starts in the spring with strawberries, it carries on through summer with even more delicious fruits — blueberries, raspberries, blackberries, plus veggies and more produce you can gather yourself.
-Find out where you can PYOP at farms around the area.
+- Pick your own produce at local farms.
+While it starts in the spring with strawberries, it carries on through summer with even more delicious fruits — blueberries, raspberries, blackberries, plus veggies and more produce you can gather yourself.
+Find out where you can PYO around the DC area.

 Have I left out anything really good?
-If you think so, feel free to let me know in the comments.
+If you think so, let me know in the comments below!